Hagaio21/ImgiNav/experiments/diffusion/stage2/README.md

 - Stage 2 training is slower than Stage 1 due to decoding overhead
 - Monitor both noise_loss and semantic_loss components
 - Best checkpoint is saved based on validation loss
-- Decoder is automatically unfrozen during Stage 2 training
+- Decoder stays frozen - only UNet is updated based on semantic losses